- Home

 In life, it’s important to dream big, but it’s also important to be realistic.
 If you’re chasing perfection and setting yourself unrealistic goals, you’ll never feel comfortable with who you are, or be able to accept your strengths and weaknesses.
 You’ll also experience constant feelings of failure or guilt.

-Try not to pressure yourself, and instead, find a healthy balance between different areas of your life.
+Try not to pressure yourself and, instead, find a healthy balance between different areas of your life.

 Final thoughts…